section-engineering-education/engineering-education/content/articles/django-postgresql-migration-from-sqlite/index.md

 ### Step 5: Creating PostgreSQL Database

-Back in the pgAdmin dashboard, under the Database tab right click and create a Database in our case we are going to name it `test` because that is what we specified in the settings file.
+Back in the pgAdmin dashboard, under the Database tab right click and create a Database in this case it can be named `test` because that is what is specified in the settings file.

-The next step we will are going to utilize the new database and connect it to the Django app.
+The next step is the utilizing of the new database and connecting it to the Django app.

 ### Step 6: Sync Database